rjoandel/flooringpatterncalculator/README.md

 -------------

 * Configurable dimensions of rectangular room.
-* Configurable dimensions of planks
+* Configurable dimensions of boards
-* Configurable first plank size
+* Configurable first board size
 * Calculates the number of boards needed.
 * 'No waste algorithm' : the other bit of a board cut at the end of row gets reused on the next row.
 * Takes into account expansion gap on each sides.